MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 5. Enter the document date.
 If you want the quote to expire in a specified number of days, choose the Date expansion button and enter an expiration date.

+    > [!NOTE]
->   *After a quote expires it can’t be transferred to an order or invoice.
-The quote will remain in the system until you delete or void it.*
+    > After a quote expires it can’t be transferred to an order or invoice.
+The quote will remain in the system until you delete or void it.

 6. Enter or select the Site ID from which the items will be sold.
 The site ID is used to allocate items from inventory and might be used to calculate taxes.